Get to know Tyler Willing, DO, medical toxicology fellow.

 What is one memory you have from your training so far that will stick with you for your career?

 It’s hard to pick just one.
-From the incredible pathology you see on a shift-to-shift basis to the amazing memories I made with my friends and co-workers over the last four years, it’s truly been an unforgettable four years.
+From the incredible pathology you see on a shift-to-shift basis to the amazing memories I made with my friends and co-workers over the years, it’s truly been an unforgettable five years.

 What is one piece of advice you would share with someone as they select a training program?

 Decide what it is that you’re looking for in a program and then go for it!
-If you want to do research and get published, find the program that will help you do that!
-If you want to see as many toxicology patients as possible during the two years, pick a program that will help you do that!
-I chose the Lehigh Valley because it was an opportunity to expand on what I wanted, and allows me to see and round on critical toxicology patients and have the opportunity to work a lot with addiction medicine.
+If you want to do research and get published, find the program that will help you do that.
+If you want to see as many toxicology patients as possible during the two years, pick a program that will help you do that.
+I chose LVHN because it was an opportunity to expand on what I wanted and allows me to see and round on critical toxicology patients and can work a lot with addiction medicine.

 What does it mean to be a fellow at LVHN?